Updated

 The most common criminal charge related to a wrongful citizen’s arrest is first-degree assault.

 First-degree assault (CRS 18-3-202) makes it illegal to intentionally and seriously hurt someone.
-Making a citizen’s arrest is something private people do intentionally.
-Therefore, any serious injuries they inflict during the arrest can amount to assault in the first degree.
+Making a citizen’s arrest is something you do intentionally.
+Therefore, any serious injuries you inflict during the arrest can amount to assault in the first degree.

 Another very common related offense is second-degree assault.

 Second-degree assault (CRS 18-3-203) makes it illegal to intentionally hurt someone.
 Unlike assault in the first degree, though, it does not involve serious injuries.
-If private people hurt the person they were trying to arrest, they can face second-degree assault charges if the injuries they caused were not serious.
+If you hurt the person you were trying to arrest, you can face second-degree assault charges if the injuries you caused were not serious.

 Wrongful citizen’s arrests often lead to criminal charges for false imprisonment.

 False imprisonment (CRS 18-3-303) makes it illegal to detain someone without their consent.
-If private people trap, hold down, or detain the person they were arresting, it can lead to a charge of false imprisonment.
+If you trap, hold down, or detain the person you were arresting, it can lead to a charge of false imprisonment.

-If a private person wrongly makes a citizen’s arrest and moves the suspect to a new place, that person can be charged with kidnapping.
+If you wrongly make a citizen’s arrest and move the suspect to a new place, you can be charged with kidnapping.

 Colorado’s laws against kidnapping (CRS 18-3-301 and CRS 18-3-302) are similar to false imprisonment laws.
 However, kidnapping makes it illegal to detain and then move someone without their consent.